seaside98/cookbook/in_progress/thin_pizza.md

+# Thin Crsut Pizza (Chicago Style)

-Pizza Dough Ingredients
+## Dough
-* 360g (3c) bread flour
+* 360g bread flour
-* 40g (3T) cold butter
+* 40g cold butter
-* 180g (3/4c) ice cold water, divided
-* 5g (1 1/2t) yeast
-* 7g (1 1/2t) salt

-Pizza Dough Instructions:
-1. In a food processor, combine the bread flour and cold butter.
-Pulse until the butter is broken down into small, gravel-like bits.
+In the bowl of a stand mixer, blend butter and flour with a pastry blender until the butter is broken down into small, gravel-like bits.
+Set the bowl in the freezer.

-2. Dissolve the yeast in 90g (1/4c + 2T) of ice cold water and the salt in another 90g (1/4c + 2T) of ice cold water.
+* 180g ice cold water, divided
+* 5g yeast
+* 7g salt

-3. Add the yeast water and salt water to the flour-butter mixture in the food processor.
-Pulse for 20-30 seconds until the dough is evenly hydrated.
-Be careful not to overmix.
+Dissolve the yeast in half of the water and the salt the other half.
+Add everything to the flour bowl.
+Beat with the paddle attachment until just combined.
+Knead by hand for 2 minutes until the dough is smooth and passes the tug test.

-4. Transfer the dough onto a work surface and knead for 2 minutes until it forms a homogeneous ball.
-5. Round the dough into a ball, place it in a bowl, cover, and ferment for 2 hours.
+Round the dough into a ball, place it in a bowl, cover, and proof for 2 hours.

-6. After 2 hours, divide the dough into two equal pieces.
+After 2 hours, divide the dough into two equal pieces.
 Perform a preshape by folding in the sides and rounding off the dough into a ball.
 Cover the dough balls and let them rest for 20 minutes to relax the gluten.

-7. Press the dough ball flat with a pizza pan or large pot then roll out each dough ball into a 12” (30cm) round
+Press the dough ball flat with a pizza pan or large pot then roll out each dough ball into a 12” (30cm) round.

-8. Use a pizza docking tool or a fork to pierce the dough to prevent large bubbles from forming during baking.
+Use a pizza docking tool or a fork to pierce the dough to prevent large bubbles from forming during baking.
+Don't pierce all the way through the dough.

-9. Spray 2 pieces of parchment paper with olive oil pan spray and a generous amount of fine grind cornmeal and place rolled out pizza doughs on top.
+Spray 2 pieces of parchment paper with pan spray and a generous amount of fine grind cornmeal and place rolled out pizza doughs on top.

-10. Place both doughs stacked on a sheet tray and refrigerate, uncovered, for 4-24 hours to cold ferment and develop a skin for a crispier crust.
+Place both doughs stacked on a sheet tray and refrigerate, uncovered, for 4-24 hours to cold ferment and develop a skin for a crispier crust.
 Preferably 24 hours.

 Pizza Sauce Ingredients
 * 1 28oz/800g can crushed tomatoes